There is a great debate amongst some people as to which translation is the best. Some people love the ESV, NKJV, NIV, NLT, KJV, etc.

 NIV – The NIV is frequently chosen for children, youth, as well as adults.

-ESV – This Bible translation is good for general audience use.
+ESV – As mentioned in the ESV vs NASB comparison article, this Bible translation is good for general audience use.

 NIV – This Bible translation has more than 450 million copies in print.
 It is the first major translation to depart from the KJV.